jaydonkc/csub-procurement-assistant/README.md

 ## AWS Architecture Baseline

-The MVP AWS baseline is now established in account `335010339891`, region `us-west-2`.
-Amazon S3 is the source of truth for approved content, and an Amazon Bedrock managed Knowledge Base provides retrieval and citations.
-Application hosting and orchestration services remain intentionally unselected because the application itself has not been implemented.
+The MVP AWS baseline is established in account `335010339891`, region `us-west-2`.
+Amazon S3 is the source of truth for approved content, and an Amazon Bedrock managed Knowledge Base provides retrieval.
+A minimal Lambda-based test chatbot is deployed; production hosting and orchestration remain intentionally unselected.

 Live status as of July 14, 2026: the Knowledge Base is active and the old 16-document corpus has been replaced with all 80 real source files from `CSUBuyP2P`.
 All 63 PDF/DOCX files are text-indexed.
 All 17 MP4 files are stored in S3, and their 17 timestamped VTT transcripts are indexed and retrieval-tested.
 Because campus organization policy blocks the native S3 paths required here, the current baseline uses a managed custom connector and an explicit operator synchronization step.

 The current Knowledge Base intentionally includes internal/admin and sensitive-PII-access guidance from the supplied collection.
 Those sources carry `access_scope=internal` metadata, but the connector does not enforce ACLs.
 A public/no-auth application must enforce source filtering or use a separate restricted corpus before launch.

+Test the guided assistant at [CSUB Procurement Assistant — AWS test](https://pzj5r4vybxqqdl5xfkpy7b5r7i0sytwy.lambda-url.us-west-2.on.aws/).
+The test endpoint filters internal metadata, excludes admin and approval collections, refuses PII-access guidance, cannot perform live transaction lookups, and returns source paths and video timestamps with answers.

 See [AWS architecture](docs/aws-architecture.md) for the live resource inventory, ingestion boundary, and deferred decisions.

-Likely implementation areas:
+Production implementation areas still open:
 - Document storage and ingestion.
 - Retrieval index / vector search.
 - Chat and orchestration API.